 - Archimonde in the final level in Warcraft III is far larger than any other unit and is basically invincible.
 In addition, all the demonic units have far more health than the player's units or his computer allies', are physically larger, and do "chaos damage" which is resisted by none of the armor types.

-- Justified with dungeon and raid bosses.
+- Present in World of Warcraft with dungeon and raid bosses.
 Anywhere from five to forty players need to be able to target and track their actions so the bosses are bigger.
 This ranges from bosses being twice as tall as normal (even if there something that's normally human sized) to behemoths so large they don't fit on the screen unless you're as far away as possible.

 - In Infinity Blade, almost everything is bigger than you, except the final boss.

 - M. Bison of Street Fighter is a man of very large stature, especially in the Alpha series, though Zangief and Sagat are always bigger than him.